-All staff follow the academies Child Protection Procedures which are consistent with 'Working Together to Safeguard Children 2018' and the Wakefield Safeguarding Children Partnership (WSCP) guidance.
+All staff follow the academies Child Protection Procedures which are consistent with 'Working Together to Safeguard Children 2018'.

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All members of staff however, have a duty to recognise concerns and maintain an open mind.
-Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the Designated Safeguarding Lead with responsibility for child protection (or the deputy DSL in the absence of the designated person) prior to any discussion with parents or those with parental responsibility.
+Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with the Designated Safeguarding Lead with responsibility for child protection (or the deputy DSL in the absence of the designated person) prior to any discussion with parents or those with parental responsibility.

 Where a member of staff is recognising signs or indicators that a child may have unmet needs or welfare concerns these will always be passed on to the Designated Safeguarding Lead to ensure that any appropriate interventions and/or referrals can be actioned.
-The DSL will use the Wakefield Continuum of Need to determine the threshold of concern and then will determine whether this can be dealt with within school or whether this may require an Early Help Pathway Assessment, Single Assessment, Referral into the Early Intervention Panels or a referral into the Multi Agency Safeguarding Hub (MASH) if the child may be at the threshold of Child In Need or there is concern that the child is at risk of significant harm and thus Child Protection Enquires (S47) may be needed.
+The DSL will use the Continuum of Need to determine the threshold of concern and then will determine whether this can be dealt with within school or whether this may require an Early Help Pathway Assessment, Single Assessment, Referral into the Early Intervention Panels or a referral into the Local Authority screening team if the child may be at the threshold of Child In Need or there is concern that the child is at risk of significant harm and thus Child Protection Enquires (S47) may be needed.
 These signs or indicators may be of one of the main four types of abuse or neglect or may relate to other specific safeguarding issues.